 2013 - The American Psychiatric Association recognizes autism as a spectrum.

 Put on your favorite blue clothes, grab an autism organization’s hat, or wear a shirt representing an autism organization to raise awareness.
 Wearing your support for autism awareness is a great way to make an impact on anyone that you encounter on the street, at the grocery store, and so on.
 Don’t have any autism awareness clothes readily available?
-Puzzle pieces are a universal sign of autism awareness - buy some blue or puzzle piece ribbon at your local craft store to quickly make ribbons to wear.
+Puzzle pieces are a universal sign of autism awareness -- buy some blue or puzzle piece ribbons at your local craft store to quickly make ribbons to wear.